Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

-In the following, we will always assume that the pressure and total energy density can be described by an equation of state $p = \cs^2 \rho$, i.e., that the radiation pressure is the dominant contribution to the total one, such that the $D_\mu T^\munu = 0$ conservation laws and the equation of state already represent a closed system.
+In the following, we will always assume that the pressure and total energy density can be described by an equation of state $p = \cs^2 \rho$, i.e., that the radiation pressure is the dominant contribution to the total one, such that the $T^\munu\covderT{\mu} = 0$ conservation laws already represent a closed system.
 Furthermore, we will assume that the fluid perturbations are smaller than the background, such that they do not feedback on the metric tensor.
-Hence, we will describe the fluid perturbations over the FLRW background metric tensor described in previous section.
-For generality, we will allow the background energy density and pressure, $\bar \rho$ and $\bar p$, to contain contributions in addition to those from the fluid, $\rho$ and $p$, such that the background equation of state $w$ does not necessarily need to be equal to $\cs^2$ (see \Sec{Friedmann}).
+Hence, we will consider the fluid perturbations over the FLRW background metric tensor described in the previous section.
+For generality, we will allow the background energy density and pressure, $\bar \rho$ and $\bar p$, to contain contributions in addition to those from the fluid, $\rho$ and $p$, such that the background constant describing the equation of state, $w$, does not necessarily need to be equal to $\cs^2$ (see \Sec{Friedmann}).